dylanperera/CVApplication/README.md

 # CV Builder Application

-Motivation
+**Motivation**
-I realised that there are a ton of questions every now and then, with regards to building a presentable CV for job applications.
-Although I believe that the structure of CVs should be dependent on the nature of the applicants' career choices, the CV should still be simple, clear and readable.
+When I was getting to apply for internships last year, the most difficult process for me was creating the perfect CV that suits me.
+After numerous iterations I found one that I found to be the one for me.
+Althoug the structure of CVs should be dependent on the nature of the applicants' career choices, the CV should still be simple, clear and readable.

 I have created an implementation of a CV creator based on a template that I use for my own CV.
-This template has clear headings, and simple yet readable sections, where styles only differ to separate organisations / date, positions / locations, and descriptions.
+This template has clear headings, and simple yet readable sections.

-Features
+**Features**
 The app features a Form, and a sticky template element.
-This template element will fill up whenever information is entered into the form.
+The template will automatically fill up whenever information is entered into the form.
 The form features a few Sub Sections:

-General Information
+General Information (Name, Last name, Title, Address, Email, Phone Number, and Linkedin) Description
+Work experience
 Education experience
-Work experience
-Other expertise the user might want to share in his CV Technologies used
-This application is created with React, and the main learning point of the project is the use of State Hooks.
+This application is created with React, and the main learning point of the project is the use of Class Components and handling inputs and rendering lists in React.

-The project is styled with styled-components.

-One of the features of the project is to allow the user to download the CV-template in PDF format.
-The following packages are used to make that possible:
+Another one of the features of the project is to allow the user to download the CV-template in PDF format.
+The following packages are used to make that possible: html2canvas documentation jsPDF documentation

-html2canvas documentation
-jsPDF documentation
-Nice to have future implementations
+Generate Example Feature:
+Will fill the template with an example for the user, on the click of a button

+Reset Example Feature:
+Clears the sticky template, which in turn will clear the CV template, on the click of a button

+**Future implementations**
 I would implement these few changes to improve the application:

-Further Form Validation
+1. Further Form Validation
-Expand on the Expertise component - allow users to define headings for expertise subjects, while maintaining the current input box for subject examples
-Add a portfolio input to be shown in the expertise component, while LinkedIn / website input is maintained in General Info Adding API calls to city input and school input, for user to select their cities / schools Selection of Month + Year for date inputs.
+2. Adding API calls to city input and school input, for user to select their cities / schools
+3. Add a cover letter section that will automatically fill out when the user types the information in the template.
+4. Have different variations of templates for the CV
+5. Allow the user more options (i.e., to move different components around, change font-size, spacing, color, etc.,)